ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-setup-unrealized-vat.md

 6. In the **Sales VAT Unreal.
 Account** field, choose the account for unrealized sales VAT.

    > [!NOTE]
-   > Částka DPH bude zaúčtována na tento účet a zůstane na účtě, dokud nebude zaúčtována platba zákazníka. Částka je poté převedena na účet prodejní DPH.
+   > The VAT amount will be posted to this account, and stay there until the customer payment is posted. Částka je poté převedena na účet prodejní DPH.
 7. In the **Purch.  nereal.
 Account** field, enter the general ledger account for unrealized purchase VAT.

 > [!NOTE]
-> Částka DPH bude zaúčtována na tento účet a zůstane na účtě, dokud nebude zaúčtována platba zákazníka. Částka je poté převedena na účet nákupní DPH.
+> The VAT amount will be posted to this account, and stay there until the customer payment is posted. Částka je poté převedena na účet nákupní DPH.

 ## Viz také
 [Set Up Calculations and Posting Methods for Value Added Tax](finance-setup-vat.md)